mathewlewallen/Ready-To-Deploy-SaaS-Template/README.md

 Contributions are welcome!
 Please read our contributing guidelines before submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

+It is based on [OpenSaaS.sh](https://github.com/wasp-lang/OpenSaaS) by Wasp, which is also licensed under the MIT License.
+All modifications and additions are © 2025 cloudcontext.